Welcome to Stocked.

 "This layout resembles yelp, I would be more inclined to

-use an app that offers a different layout"
+use an app that offers a different layout and experience"

 Explore ways for users to